 New safety laws for owners of pools and spas

-New State Government laws about pool and spa fencing are anticipated to come into force from 1 December 2019.
+New State Government laws about pool and spa barriers came into force from 1 December 2019.

 - Mandatory registration of all private swimming pools and spas